-Manitoba Health has made many updates and changes to tariffs to address challenges related to the COVID-19 pandemic over the past year.
+Manitoba Health has made many updates and changes to tariffs to address challenges related to the COVID-19 pandemic over the past couple of years.
 In this post, we’ll share the most recent updates on tariffs relating to virtual care and COVID-19.
 We’ll also share some tips on how to best bill tariffs to ensure you are getting paid for the care you are providing.

-We have broken the post out into three sections:
+We have broken the post out into four sections:

 1. ICD-9 Codes for COVID-19

-On March 30, 2020, the Minister of Health, Seniors and Active Living announced three ICD-9 codes for physicians to use for medical claims to help with monitoring medical conditions related to COVID-19.
+On March 30, 2020, the Manitoba Health, Seniors and Active Living announced three ICD-9 codes for physicians to use for medical claims to help with monitoring medical conditions related to COVID-19.

 |V0182||Exposure to COVID-19|